 In today’s economy, many people are feeling financially stressed.
-When money gets tight, consumers who need only a few hundred dollars may consider a "payday" loan.
+When money gets tight, consumers who need only a few hundred dollars may consider a “payday” loan.
 Yet most payday borrowers end up paying triple-digit interest rates and high fees, which only make a bad financial situation worse.
-This quick educational video created by the Federal Trade Commission shows some of the dangers of these types of “fast cash” loans:
+Watch this quick educational video created by the Federal Trade Commission shows some of the dangers of these types of “fast cash” loans.

 What you need to know…

 What is a Payday Loan?